undo-insurance/customer-android/README.md

 Kustomer.isChatAvailable(new KUSChatAvailableListener(){
     @Override
     public void onSuccess(boolean enabled){
+        // Note: This will be called on background thread

         // This is called when API call is successful.
         // enabled represent chat management settings.